 - 13% of all reports to California’s Office of Long-Term Care Ombudsman in 2009 involved some form of abuse or neglect.

-Why Choose OnderLaw, LLC for My Nursing Home Abuse Case?
+Why Choose OnderLaw for My Nursing Home Abuse Case?

 There are several reasons why you should choose us to represent you.